AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

     span.Finish();
     ```

     **Note:** You can run the preceding code to record the root operation of a request.
-If you want to record the previous and next operations of the request, call the AsChildOf method.
+If you need to record the previous and next operations of the request, call the AsChildOf method.

     Sample code: